-He ran his first retreat in 1996 and since then has hosted over 100 retreats from 5 days to 5 months and taught thousands of people from all walks of life, the ‘Art of Meditation’.
-His students have ranged from total beginners to distinguished monks and nuns, from the homeless of Asia to some of Europe’s most successful and influential business folk.
+He ran his first retreat in 1996 and since then has hosted over 100 retreats from 5 days to 5 months and taught thousands of people from all walks of life.
+His students have ranged from total beginners to distinguished monks and nuns, from the homeless of Asia to many successful and influential business people.
 Today he is one of Europe’s most experienced and accomplished meditation teachers.

 After years of retreat, having reached some of the highest levels of practice, he left the monastery he was in and decided to travel back to the West to teach.
 His decision to do so was rooted in a determination to discover for himself whether these practices and the wisdom they pointed to could be upheld and developed within the context of a modern western life.

 The depth of his experiential knowledge of meditation and his ability to communicate this knowledge with clarity to western audiences make him an extremely accessible teacher.
 He translates profound ancient knowledge and teachings into approachable and digestible language.

 With a clear emphasis on the dynamic relationship between the body and the mind, the programme that Burgs teaches starts with the very basics of establishing concentration and mindfulness right through to the process of energetic transformation that opens the door to the very highest states of consciousness.
 From the foothills to the high plains, Burgs has the experience and the skills to guide each step of the way.
 We have often had advanced practitioners with years of experience joining our retreats who find that Burgs’ ability to recognise and to point to the doorway through which they might progress allows them to swiftly further their practice.